Discontinued Fast Food Fish Sandwiches We Still Miss

 2. Traditional and Deluxe Fish Sandwich (Chick-fil-A)

 "Chicken" may quite literally be its namesake, but Chick-fil-A has branched out beyond its poultry origins in the past.
-For those fasting over Lent, a select range of the chain's restaurants offered both the Traditional Fish Sandwich (which combined two battered cod fillets with cheese, lettuce, and the choice of a lemon tartar sauce) and the Deluxe Fish Sandwich (distinguished by its addition of tomato, lettuce, and cheese) in previous years.
+For those fasting over Lent, a select range of the chain's restaurants offered both the Traditional Fish Sandwich (which combined two battered cod fillets on a buttered bun and dill pickle chips) and the Deluxe Fish Sandwich (distinguished by its addition of tomato, lettuce, and cheese) in previous years.

 Considering Chick-fil-A's staunch alignment with its founder's Christian beliefs — which also dictate that it close on Sundays, Thanksgiving, and Christmas — this observance isn't the biggest surprise in the world.
 What's more surprising is that while both menu items would routinely disappear after Easter before returning with the dawn of the next Lenten period, this tradition was axed in 2021 and hasn't returned since.